Junior Academy Musical Theatre

 Live auditions will consist of meeting our course leaders and performing their chosen audition song.

-The JAMT Mentorship Course is a one-year foundational pathway held once a month on Saturday mornings during term time.
+The JAMT Mentorship Programme is a one-year course held once a month on Saturday mornings during term time.

-It is designed for a limited number of talented students who are either slightly too young for the main JAMT company, or are aged 13 with less experience but show outstanding artistic potential.
+It is designed for a limited number of talented young people who are either slightly younger or are aged 13 with less stage experience.

 - Who you will work with: Training is delivered by West End musical directors, the JAMT teaching team, course leaders, and specialist alumni from the Academy’s MA Musical Theatre programme.

-- Fees: This course is fully funded; there are no tuition fees.
+- Fees: This course is fully funded by the Royal Academy of Music’s Widening Participation department; there are no tuition fees.

 Wellbeing